ankitpathak62/Login-Page-Animation/readme.md

-# Interactive Form with SVG Animations
+# Interactive Login Page with SVG Animations

-This project is an interactive form with SVG animations that enhance the user experience.
+This project is an interactive login page with SVG animations that enhance the user experience.
 The form includes input fields for name, email, and a checkbox, along with a submit button.
 The SVG animations include a grabbing hand, a sprayer, gears, and other interactive elements that respond to user actions.

 ## Features

-- **Interactive Form**:
+- **Interactive Login Page**:
   - Input fields for name and email.
   - Checkbox for user agreement.
   - Submit button to process the form.